JuliaLang/www.julialang.org/manual/types/index.md

     julia> Point{Float64}(1.0,2.0,3.0)
     no method Point(Float64,Float64,Float64)

-Since the type of of the desired object is fully specified in this form, the provided arguments need not match the expected field type exactly, and will be converted (see [Conversion and Promotion](../conversion-and-promotion)) automatically to the expected type:

-    julia> Point{Float64}(1,2.5)
-    Point(1.0,2.5)

-    julia> q = Point{Float64}(1,2)
-    Point(1.0,2.0)
+The provided arguments need to match the field types exactly, in this case `(Float64,Float64)`, as with all composite type default constructors.

 In many cases, it is redundant to provide the type of `Point` object one wants to construct, since the types of arguments to the constructor call already implicitly provide type information.
 For that reason, you can also apply `Point` itself as a constructor, provided that the implied value of the parameter type `T` is unambiguous: